 As students rack their brains for all of the possible science questions they might be asked, they begin to dread the exam.
-They may feel that there is no way to succeed, because there is no way to prepare for that many possibilities.
-If the science section of the ACT were actually a “science” test, they would be right–it would be very difficult to prepare for such a test.
-However, the good news is that the “science” section of the ACT is not a science test at all–it’s a reasoning test!
+They may fear that there’s no way to succeed because there’s no way to prepare for that many possibilities.
+If the science section of the ACT were actually a “science” test, they would be right: it would be very difficult to prepare for such a test.
+However, the good news is that the “science” section of the ACT is not a science test at all.
+It’s a reasoning test!

-The science section of the ACT is broken down into three different passage types: graphs, experiments, and scientists.
-Nurturing Wisdom tutors teach students strategies specific to each passage type.
+We break down the science section into three different passage types: graphs, experiments, and scientists.
+Our tutors teach students strategies specific to each passage type.
 After working with all of my students for a few weeks and teaching them proactive strategies to use while working on this section, they begin to buy into the theory that this is not a science test.
 They learn how to correctly find answers, draw conclusions and interpret data – regardless of whether or not they understand the scientific concept covered in the passage.
 They realize it doesn’t matter if they don’t know how to pronounce various terms in the passages (not to mention what those terms mean).